Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 ### Feedback Task Type

-If using the _feedback_ task type, the instantiation of the receiving application can be done on the task start function.
+If using the _feedback_ task type, the instantiation of application B can be done on the task start function.
 Be aware that there has to be some external triggers that can make sure the application is moved to the end task event, or else it will stay on the feedback task forever.
-The external trigger cannot be the receiving application since this application will send the request to end the original request sent from the trigger application while the trigger application is waiting for the same request to complete, which will cause a conflict.
+The external trigger cannot be application B since this application will send the request to end the original request sent from application A while application A is waiting for the same request to complete, which will cause a conflict.

 ### Update `process.bpmn` and `policy.xml` accordingly